Ethical Sourcing & Social Responsibility Policy

 BBUSA is an Equal Opportunity Employer and provides equal employment opportunity regardless of race, color, religion, gender, age, national origin, disability, sexual orientation, gender identity, political affiliation, union membership or any other personal characteristic protected by law.
 This policy applies to all aspects of employment, including recruiting, promotion, demotion, transfer, layoff and termination, rates of pay and other forms of compensation, education and training and other working conditions.

 No associate will be subject to discrimination and/or harassment based on a personal characteristic protected by law.
 BBUSA will not tolerate any such discrimination and/or harassment.
+BBUSA condemns racism and injustice in all its forms.
 BBUSA has a complaints and investigation procedure that outlines the conditions for and documentation of any disciplinary action and this has been effectively communicated to associates.
 BBUSA will not tolerate abuse as a disciplinary measure.

 BBUSA is committed to provide equal employment opportunity to qualified individuals with disabilities, special disabled veterans, and other protected veterans of the Vietnam-era.